 The Twins, sometimes known as the Crossing, is the seat of House Frey in the northern riverlands.
 It is a fortified crossing of the Green Fork of the Trident and consists of two identical castles and a tower in the middle of their bridge.
 It is one of the most formidable strongholds of the Seven Kingdoms.

 A stone bridge arches between the castles, with the bridge footings rising from within the inner keeps.
 This bridge is wide enough for two wagons to cross abreast.
 It is the only crossing point over the Green Fork for hundreds of miles in either direction, from the north to the western riverlands.
 It lies directly athwart the main route from Winterfell to Riverrun.

 A Game of Thrones

-The northern army of Robb Stark marches to the Twins, where Lord Walder Frey has gathered nearly four thousand soldiers.
-Catelyn Tully negotiates an alliance between House Stark and House Frey, with Robb promising to marry one of Walder's daughters and Arya Stark to marry a son.
+The northern army of Robb Stark marches to the Twins, where Lord Walder has gathered nearly four thousand soldiers.
+Catelyn negotiates an alliance between House Stark and House Frey, with Robb promising to marry one of Walder's daughters and Arya Stark to marry a son.
 The Freys contribute one thousand mounted knights and near three thousand foot to Robb's cause.

-The army splits at the Twins, with Robb crossing to the west bank of the Green Fork to take the horse to Riverrun and Lord Roose Bolton taking the foot to distract Lord Tywin Lannister on the east bank of the Green Fork.
-Ser Helman Tallhart remains with four hundred archers and swordsmen to bolster and ensure the loyalty of Walder's garrison.
-After being defeated by Tywin in the battle on the Green Fork, Roose reforms the survivors at the mouth of the causeway.
+The army splits at the Twins, with Robb crossing to the west bank of the Green Fork to take the horse to Riverrun and Lord Roose Bolton keeping the foot to distract Lord Tywin Lannister on the east bank.
+Ser Helman Tallhart remains with four hundred archers and swordsmen to bolster and ensure the loyalty of Walder's garrison of the same size.

 A Clash of Kings

-Having gathered his host to the Twins, Roose Bolton marries Walda Frey, one of Lord Walder's daughters.
+Having gathered his host to the Twins, Roose Bolton marries Walda Frey, one of Lord Walder's granddaughters.
 Roose marches south and takes the ruby ford and the crossroads, after which Edmure Tully orders Helman Tallhart to leave the Twins and assist Roose with capturing Harrenhal.